CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 }
 ```

-Now the counter component is "remembering" that its count, however it is stuck at 0.
+Now the counter component is "remembering" its count, however it is stuck at 0.
 Next we'll look at how we change what the component is remembering ([interactive example](https://codesandbox.io/s/n714vmyk5l)):

 ```js
 class Counter extends Component {